 There is no denying that some bad habits made it to our home cleaning list.
 They may have been passed on to you as cleaning myths and mistakes back when you were a kid.
 Then you adopted the same routines when you got older.
 The bad part is that there might be some cleaning routines that are doing more harm than good, not just to your home, but also to you and your family.
-Read more and find out these cleaning mistakes to avoid inside your condo.
+Take the extra step and learn about these cleaning mistakes so that you can start taking better care of your condo for rent.
+Read more and find out about these cleaning mistakes to avoid inside your condo.

 1. Spraying polish directly onto the furniture